-- Easily connect with students: Select questions from an item bank supplied by Panorama.
+- Easily connect with students: Select questions from an item bank supplied by Panorama, or add questions customized to the specific to your needs.
 Send the check-ins to all students or a subset of students.

 - Instantly view results and explore trends: Explore the data at the question and student level, to investigate overall trends and better understand the unique experiences of students now.